 “Goats checked all of those boxes,” says Clevenger, a GCSAA Class A superintendent and 17-year association member.
 “It’s really a win-win for everybody.
 It’s been an absolute home run for us.”

-Workforce concerns initially drove Clevenger to dip his toe in the goat labor pool.
+Workforce concerns were what initially drove Clevenger to dip his toe into the goat labor pool.

 “A few years ago, we started to have issues with getting to a fully staffed number,” he says.
 “It seems each year we have fewer people.
 I was looking at ways to address that and still keep guys focused on tees, greens and fairways.”